Angelsofttoy/cse15l-lab-reports/a-tutorial.md

 ## 6. Optimizing Remote Running

-Even after you have saved the trouble of contiously entering password in order to log in, sometimes it just takes way too long to enter all sorts of commands too. *LUCKILY*, there are some short cuts for it! ;)
+Even after you have saved the trouble of contiously entering password in order to log in, sometimes it just takes way too long to enter all sorts of commands too. *LUCKILY*, there are some shortcuts for it! ;)

 * type multiple commands on the same line:

-    * e.g. *ssh cs15lsp22amz@ieng6.ucsd.edu* + *cat WhereAmI.java* are inputed into the same line.
+    * e.g. *ssh cs15lsp22amz@ieng6.ucsd.edu*  *cat WhereAmI.java* are inputed into the same line.
 And it directly shows the file content.

     ![Image](multiCommand.jpg)